 Image clicking is now the most common technique to detect.
 Though easy for human beings, your crawler will not be able to crack it.
 At least for now.

 That’s when you need CAPTCHAs Solving Service.
-Some point-and-click web crawlers can solve three kinds of Captcha automatically: hCaptcha, ReCaptcha V2, ReCaptcha V3, and ImageCaptcha., and do it in an easy way.
+Some point-and-click web crawlers can solve three kinds of Captcha automatically: hCaptcha, ReCaptcha V2, ReCaptcha V3, and ImageCaptcha., and do it easily.

 Use a Headless browser